ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/troubleshooting-6.md

 ---
-title: Benefits of TinyML for Edge Computing on Arm Devices
+title: Troubleshooting and Best Practices
-weight: 4
+weight: 7

 ### FIXED, DO NOT MODIFY
 layout: learningpathall